 |A split level platform separated by steps and ramps (further along platform) provides interchange between trams designed for kerb-height boarding and light rail vehicles designed for high-platforms in Essen, Germany.||Same - level interchange between two different lines on the London Underground.
 The two sets of platforms are in individual tunnels linked by cross passages.|

-With the introduction of the electronic 'smart card' ticketing system known as OV-chipkaart passengers using the stations where there are different types of railway behind the one ticket gateline must ensure that they use the correct OV-chipkaart card readers for the transport they intend to use.
+With the introduction of the electronic 'smart card' ticketing system known as OV-chipkaart passengers in the Amsterdam area using stations such as Duivendrecht where there are different types of railway behind the one ticket gateline MUST ensure that when entering or leaving the station they use the correct OV-chipkaart card readers for the transport they are using.

-Woe betide those passengers who use the wrong card reader - this could result in an expensive mistake.
+Woe betide those passengers who get things wrong / use the wrong card readers or in the wrong order / do not check in/out - this could result in an expensive mistake.

-Two card readers side by side, one for the metro, the other for the mainline railways - this being something that has to be done this way because of the different value of the deposits taken when checking in.
+Two card readers side by side, one for the metro, the other for the mainline railways - this being something that has to be done this way because of the different value of the deposits taken when checking in and refunded (less travel costs) when checking out.

 |A suburban railway / metro station in Amsterdam, Holland.
 The Dutch love their cycles, and to help encourage more people to use this mode of transport frequently locate secure cycle parking areas outside suburban railway stations.||Sydney's Circular Quay is an excellent example of a rail / boat interchange point.
 NB The clickable large image has been sourced from S-VHS-C videotape and is a little fuzzy.|